 27 June 2018 is National Writing Day.
 Thanks to Creative Royston, I am delighted to be leading workshops over two consecutive mornings on 26 & 27 June with students from Greneway and Roysia Schools.
 We’ll be exploring non-fiction writing in the run up to Creative […]

-Exhibition Thursday 13 September – Saturday 6 October 2018 10am-4:45pm Royston and District Museum FREE Celebrating the 200th anniversary of the publication of Walter Scott’s novel Rob Roy, this one-off pop-up exhibition explores the changing faces of Scotland’s ‘Robin Hood’.
+Celebrating the 200th anniversary of the publication of Walter Scott’s novel Rob Roy, this one-off pop-up exhibition explores the changing faces of Scotland’s ‘Robin Hood’.
 From Macready to Liam Neeson, from Barcelona to Broadway.
 Vintage playbills, cinema lobby cards, illustrations and twentieth century comics explore the constant recreation of the Scottish folk hero.

 When you treat history creatively, how do you ensure you aren’t faking it?
 This is one of the things I was asked to discuss for the ‘Doing History in Public’ blog: A Cracked Voice.

 Bilbo Baggins bets his life on a riddle in The Hobbit.
 Fortunately, for the story he doesn’t lose (or else the dwarves would never have kept their appointment with Smaug!).
 That riddling competition takes place in a dank deserted cave under the Misty Mountains – all very lonely and sinister – but riddles are mostly rooted in a far more homely place.

 In the drinking halls of Anglo-Saxon Britain riddling competitions were as common as pub quizzes today and the word-puzzles were often packed with as many double-meanings and smut as the Sun.
 It’s a tradition that still continues in Christmas Crackers where the jokes are made up of sound-alike words and make you groan out loud: